What is Thresh?

 How It Works

 No Reddit API key is required.
 No authentication of any kind.
-The data collected is limited to what any person could see by visiting Reddit in a web browser.
+The data collected is limited to exactly what you can see by visiting Reddit in a web browser — because that is literally how it is gathered.

 The workflow follows four steps.
 Each one builds on the last: